by-cx/uroboros.xyz/content/post/2017/zemalf.md

 Yeah I know, it's for children, but let me show you one guy, who treats the game as a chess.
 He calls himself Zemalf and watching him playing is like watching a game opera.
 He has a [YouTube channel](https://www.youtube.com/user/TheZemalf) with RPG and strategy gameplays.
 He was silent for a few months but now he came back with a new season of XCOM 2 Legend Ironman.
 Have you played the new X-Com?
 Last two weeks, everyday before I fell asleep I am watching this guy how he's flawlessly (mostly) beating the game to the its end.

-The "Ironman" means the hardest difficulty settings and for the player it means, there is a very little space for a mistakes.
+The "Ironman" means the hardest difficulty settings and for the player it means there is a very little space for a mistakes.
 You can see a few WTF moments in the last season and some really good moments of pure luck, but it's mainly a good entertainment if you are too tired of Netflx or other pre-sleep activities.

 {{< youtube tmUCQWHl-ug >}}